dlab-berkeley/sas-intro/slides/slides.md

 Multiple SAS statements can appear on the same line, so long as each is separated by a semicolon

-`run;` statements aren't necessary in some cases, but their use is recommended
+A `run;` statement, which creates a "step boundary," marking the end of a step, isn't required between steps in a program, but is recommended

 ## Programming Language